RohithSan/kgeorge.github.io/_posts/2014-03-08-calculating-opengl-perspective-matrix-from-opencv-intrinsic-matrix.md

 Please checkout my implementation as demonstrated in this [video](http://www.youtube.com/watch?v=lvz1k0VNF2g).

-Before we must give any explanation, we must acknowledge the following excellent blog post by <a title="Kyle Simek's explanation" href="//ksimek.github.io/2013/06/03/calibrated_cameras_in_OpenGL/">Kyle Simek </a> on this subject.
-What follows is my personal way to explain off the complexity, deriving largely from Kyle's work.
+*Before we must give any explanation, we must acknowledge the following excellent blog post by <a title="Kyle Simek's explanation" href="//ksimek.github.io/2013/06/03/calibrated_cameras_in_opengl/">Kyle Simek </a> which is a more general solution on this subject.
+What follows is my personal way to explain off the complexity, deriving largely from Kyle's work, assuming the specialization that the OpenGL view frsutum constructed is symmetrical wrt the co-ordinate axes.*

 ### Problem specification